XiaoYu-1123/PreFM/README.md

-# PreFM
+# PreFM: Online Audio-Visual Event Parsing via Predictive Future Modeling
-PreFM: Online Audio-Visual Event Parsing via Predictive Future Modeling
+Welcome!
+This is the official repo of PreFM.
+The code will be released soon.